carlosperate/awesome-microbit/README.md

 - [PXT Command Line Tool](https://www.pxt.io/cli) - Use the command line to program the micro:bit with javascript using PXT.
 - [Jupyter kernel for the micro:bit](https://github.com/takluyver/ubit_kernel) - This package allows Jupyter interfaces to run MicroPython code directly on the micro:bit.
 - [Simulink Coder Support Package](http://uk.mathworks.com/matlabcentral/fileexchange/60273-simulink-coder-support-package-for-bbc-micro-bit-board) - This package enables you to create Simulink models and automatically generate and deploy code on the micro:bit.
+- [microbit for Dyalog APL on the Pi](https://github.com/APLPi/microbit) - Tools for using the micro:bit (via MicroPython serial connection) with the Dyalog APL programming language on the Raspberry Pi.

 ## Mobile Apps